Dugy/bomba/README.md

 Depending on the runtime configuration, this will either call the lambda or send a request to the server, have it run the lambda there, send a response back and return the value output by the server.

-It doesn't work on Clang because it doesn't support lambdas in unevaluated contexts yet.
+This will trigger errors in compilers and linters that don't support lambdas in unevaluated expressions (from C++20).

 This implements the `IRemoteCallable` interface that can be used both as a client and as a server.
 If it's used as a client, it behaves like a functor that calls the server's method and returns the result the server has sent.
 If it's used as a server, it can be called from a client.
 It is possible to nest these structures:
 ```C++